 An oversized rug anchored by furniture is suitable for a living or dining room — but beware.
 The hardwood preserved under a large rug will maintain its color better than the wood around it.
 To prevent discoloration on your uncovered flooring, try to limit the amount of direct sunlight your hardwood is exposed to.

-Pick the right pile.
-If you're covering your wood floor with a rug, you'll want to make sure that the room is still functional.
-If you’re placing a rug in an office, make sure it has a low pile that won’t interfere with a rolling office chair.
-The best rugs for rooms with heavy furniture, like a living room, are high-pile rugs because they are less susceptible to dents and can be easily fluffed when you rearrange furniture.
+Don’t let your rug’s purpose overwhelm the room’s purpose.
+If you’re placing a rug in an office, make sure it has a low pile that won’t interfere with your rolling office chair.
+Use high-pile rugs in living rooms and dens with heavy furniture because they’re less susceptible to dents.
+They’ll protect your hardwood and can be easily fluffed when you rearrange furniture.

-Place a non-skid pad under the rug.
-If your rug has a rough finish on the bottom, it can gradually scratch wood floors.
-Provide a barrier between your rug and the floor with a non-slip rug pad.
+Rugs with rough backings are bad news.
+If your rug has a seedy underbelly it can gradually scratch wood floors.
+Provide a barrier between your rug and the hardwood with a non-slip rug pad.
 In places where you do the most walking or standing, choose a carpet pad with a little bit of extra cushioning.
-For flat-weave rugs, try a duel-sided felt rug pad that reduces slippage and is discreet under thin rugs.
-Synthetic rubber pads are the most inexpensive option and can easily be trimmed with scissors to fit a rug with an irregular shape.
+For flat-weave rugs, try a discreet, dual-sided felt rug pad that reduces slippage.